-I am the type of person that feels more productive in the evening then during the day.
-Anyone else feel like that?
+I am the type of person that feels more productive in the evening than during the day.
+Anyone else feels like that?
 I don’t know what it is, but I get so much more work done in the later hours of the day!
 I do the dishes, the laundry and ironing, sometimes cleaning and organizing, and even blogging, late at night.
 Now, it’s not like I don’t do anything during the day.
-I do have other tasks that need to be done.
+I do have other tasks that need to be completed.
 It just so happens that I get this burst of energy in the evening time and decide to use it towards housework.
 Probably has something to do with me just being a natural night owl.

 Have the Dishwasher Loaded and Going

-First thing to do as part of your evening routine, is to put all the dishes used throughout the day into the dishwasher.
+The first thing to do as part of your evening routine, is to put all the dishes used throughout the day into the dishwasher.
 Before bed, make sure to turn it on for the cycle to be finished by morning.
 This way, it will be ready to be unloaded, and you will have clean dishes to use the next day.
 Repeating this process every evening and so on eventually becomes a habit, and has become quite helpful.
 You no longer have to wake up the next day knowing you have dirty dishes to take care of.

 As mentioned above about the dishes, do the same for laundry.
 Dirty clothes into the wash, the clean wash into the dryer, and the finished load into the basket.
 By then, all the laundry will all be ready for ironing later in the day (or week).
 It doesn’t make too much of a difference if you were to do laundry during the day.
 However, it is a welcoming thought knowing that you’re a little ahead when it comes to laundry.
-It’s so lovely to not have to be waiting around for the load to be completed.
+It’s so lovely not to have to be waiting around for the load to be completed.

 ♥ How To Be Productive When Working From Home: 5 Tips and Advice as a Homemaker + Blogger